-One of the hallmarks of Family Help and Wellness’ programs is resolving family discord, which is an essential component of any teen’s transition back to the home environment.
-Teens work hard while engaged in program curriculum and once the team feels they have reached a significant inflection point, family members are engaged to enhance treatment and provide the best possibility of long-lasting success.
+One of the hallmarks of Family Help and Wellness’ programs is resolving family discord, which is an essential component of any client’s transition back to the home environment.
+Teens and young adults work hard while engaged in program curriculum and once the team feels they have reached a significant inflection point, family members are engaged to enhance treatment and provide the best possibility of long-lasting success.

 Clinicians work with parents and guardians to understand diagnoses, treatment progress, potential red flags or slips, and how to support behavior modification and/or cognitive restructuring, as well as addressing any unresolved issues your teen has with siblings, parents, or other family members.